decentraland/decentraland-dapps/README.md

 ## Authorization

-This module allows you to grant/revoke permissions to a token.
+This module allows you to grant/revoke approvals to a token.
 It works for both allowance and approval for all.

 ### Dependencies